 Day Shows – Night Shows – Skywriting

+The Ghostwriter show is brought to you by Central Flying Service.
 Nathan Hammond does it all!
-He does a 350hp, 200mph, screaming, smoking airshow display.
+He puts on a 350hp, 200mph, screaming, smoking airshow display.
 Looping, rolling and long verticals that show the crowd what a 50’s era trainer on steroids can do.
 At nighttime, the GhostWriter puts on a celebration of light over dark with 4000 LED lights and over 200 lbs. of pyrotechnics attached to the airplane.

 The Jet Provost Acrobatic Show is brought to you by Garver.
 BAC Jet Provost Mk 5 (N287XW) flew with the Royal Air Force (RAF) Red Pelicans in the early 1960’s.
 The Red Pelicans were one of a number of RAF aerobatic display teams before the Red Arrows were selected to represent the service in 1965.
 Rich Dawe bought the BAC Jet Provost and started flying it in airshows in 2021.